Bring Your Own Model

 cd /home/root

-You will see this, which indicates that the model ran correctly.
+You will see the output starting with this, which indicates that the model ran correctly.

 1x1000xi8=[-128 -128 -128 -128 -128 -128 -128 -128 -128 -128 …